Data Processing Agreement (DPA)

 Annex I: Details of Processing

-- Subject Matter: SaaS psychological reporting platform.
+- Subject Matter.
+SaaS psychological reporting platform.

-- Data Subjects: Licensed psychologists and their patients (including minors).
+- Data Subjects.
+Licensed psychologists and their patients (including minors).

 Annex II: Authorized Sub-processors